jina-ai/jina/docs/how-to/scale-out.md

 Quite intuitive, right?
 If you are deploying Jina with K8s, you can consider this `Executor` as a K8s `Deployment` and each `replica` as a K8s `Pod`.

-## Split Data into Partitions: Shard
+## Split data into partitions: Shards

 ### Context